-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.My Other Ex: Women's True Stories of Losing and Leaving Friends by Jessica Smock & Suzanne Sprenger

 Published by The HerStories Project on Sept.
 15, 2014